 5 reasons you should (and shouldn’t) live with friends

-You can't choose your family, but you can certainly choose your housemates!
-But is living with your besties really all it's cracked up to be?
+Although you might not be able to choose your family, you can choose your housemates.
+But, is living with your besties really all it's cracked up to be?

-Once your first year at uni is over, and you've survived your time being thrown into a house with complete strangers, you now have the luxury of actually getting to choose who you live with next year.
+Once your first year at uni is over, and you've survived shared living with strangers, you then have the luxury of actually getting to choose who you live with next year.

-There’s no denying how nice an idea it is to get to hang out with your best mates at home as much as you like – even night and day if you’re really keen.
+If you're unsure whether it's a good idea to live with friends, it's worth bearing in mind the biggest perk: getting to hang out with your best mates at home as much as you like – even night and day if you’re really keen.

-Cooking for one and eating alone can get a bit tiresome at times, and can be expensive if you haven't perfected the art of planning your meals yet.
+Cooking for one and eating alone can get a bit tiresome at times (and not to mention expensive if you haven't mastered meal prepping yet).

-Living with friends makes this stuff less of an issue as it's generally a bit easier to share with people we have a good relationship with (if you don’t mind sharing, that is!).
+Living with friends makes this much less of an issue as it's generally a bit easier to share with people you have a good relationship with (if you don’t mind sharing, that is).

 Having good mates around you is the ultimate cure for the homesickness blues.

-In a house full of friends, you’re not likely to ever feel lonely.
-And if you do ever have a down day, you can count on them being there to perk you back up!
+In a house full of friends, you’re unlikely to feel lonely.
+If you or your housemates do ever have a down day, you can count on each other to be there to perk each other back up.

-You can study together and motivate each other
+You can study with housemates and motivate each other

 Living with someone who's on the same course or who takes some of the same classes as you can be a brilliant motivator to get out of bed and make it to that 9am lecture.

-Why you shouldn’t live with your best friends
+Why you should not live with your friends

 You might never get time to yourself

-So whilst being able to hang out with your mates as much as you like when you live together can be amazing, the other side of the coin is that you might start to feel the pressure to do so, even when all you really want to do it watch GBBO in your room alone.
+While being able to hang out with your mates as much as you like can be amazing, the flip side is that you might start to feel the pressure to do so, even when all you really want to do it watch GBBO in your room alone.
 Especially if you live like these two students do!